 The following paragraph is proposed for addition in draft Resolution, page 8, new 5th non-operative paragraph:

-Parties Partners
+Further noting that in 2008 the 9th Conference of the Parties endorsed the Spoon-billed Sandpiper Action Plan and revised version of which was adopted in 2025 by the 12th Meeting of Parties Partners of the EAAFP.

 The following paragraph is proposed for addition in draft Resolution, end of page 9, new non-operative paragraph:

+2.ter Welcome UNEP/CMS/ScC-SC8/Inf.9.4.1 - International Single Species Action Plan for the Conservation of the Spoon-billed Sandpiper (Calidris pygmaea) as adopted on 14 November by the 12th Meeting of Partners of the East Asian Australasian Flyway Partnership.

 The following amendments are proposed for draft Decision 15.BB a) (page 12 of the document):